openstack/bifrost/playbooks/roles/ironic-install/README.md

 include_dhcp_server: false

+In case your HW needs a kernel option to boot, set the following variable:

+extra_kernel_options: Default undefined.

 When testing, the default ironic conductor driver is "agent_ssh".
 When testing mode has not been engaged, drivers can be set via the enabled_drivers variable which defaults to: "agent_ipmitool,pxe_amt,agent_ilo,agent_ucs"